Changelog

 changed the overflow checking in

-such that it will not be affected by an expected future change in F#’sint32 -> uint64
+pint32such that it will not be affected by an expected future change in F#’sint32 -> uint64conversion behaviour -

 added